teodoraivanovic/computer-graphics/README.md

 - mouse movement to rotate the camera
 - mouse scroll to zoom in/out
 - B to turn on/off Blinn-Phong reflection model
-- SPACE to turn on/off Bloom
+- SPACE to turn on/off bloom
 - H to turn on/off HDR
 - G to turn on/off gamma correction
 - E to increase exposure (must enable HDR first)